Judge Charles C. Bernstein (1904-1976)

 On May 5, 1954, Judge Bernstein ruled that segregation of African-American students in Phoenix's Wilson Elementary School District was a violation of the 14th Amendment.
 The case was Heard vs. Davis.
 At the time, the U.S. Supreme Court was preparing to decide Brown v.
 Board of Education, and the Supreme Court requested a copy of Judge Bernstein's opinion.
 On May 17, 1954, the Supreme Court announced its decision in Brown, that the doctrine of "separate, but equal" was unconstitutional.

-Document - Date
+Document by Date

 pdf